LIVE CLASSES

 This is Bristol Paper which is perfect for pencil, markers, colored pencil, and especially inking.
 I use it all the time since I love my brush pens so much

 Quality, affordable paper for sketching, drawing, and coloring.
 The classic go-to paper.
+But any sketch paper is fine.
+You can find cheaper ones in stores and they work almost just as well.

 Digital Tools